MCP Server

 Introduction

-The Eraser MCP server connects AI coding agents to Eraser, letting them generate, create, read, and update files, documents, and diagrams in your Eraser workspace — all through the Model Context Protocol.
+The Eraser MCP server connects AI coding agents to Eraser, letting them generate, create, read, search, and update files, diagrams, folders, and presets in your Eraser workspace — all through the Model Context Protocol.

 The remote server is hosted at https://app.eraser.io/api/mcp and uses OAuth for authentication.
 When you first connect, your MCP client will open a browser window to authorize access to your Eraser account.